top of page

 What about age and sex as a risk for diverticulitis?

-• Before the age of 50 years old, men are at greater risk than women for diverticulitis.
+Before 50 years old, men are at greater risk than women for diverticulitis.

-• After the age of 60 years old, women are at greater risk than men for diverticulitis.
+After 60 years old, women are at greater risk than men for diverticulitis.

-Poor dietary choices (read: choices) and a sedentary lifestyle, with a lack of physical inactivity, all increase your risk for diverticulitis.
+Poor dietary choices (read: options) and a sedentary lifestyle, with a lack of physical inactivity, increase your risk for diverticulitis.

 Is diverticulitis hereditary?